 Do I need to enroll at McNeese before I can qualify for online learning?

 Actually, you can do both at the same time.
 However, you must first be admitted to the university before you can be advised for the upcoming semester.
-You can find more information on the steps to apply by visiting the Admission Requirements of the online learning website.
+You can find more information on the steps to apply by visiting Admission Requirements.

 What other degree programs will be offered through online learning?